bitshifter/glam-rs/README.md

 * `mint` - for interoperating with other 3D math libraries
 * `rand` - implementations of `Distribution` trait for all `glam` types.
-This is primarily used for unit testing.
+This is primarily used for unit testing
 * `serde` - implementations of `Serialize` and `Deserialize` for all `glam` types.
 Note that serialization should work between builds of `glam` with and without SIMD enabled

 ### Feature gates

-* `scalar-math` - compiles with SIMD support disabled.
+* `scalar-math` - compiles with SIMD support disabled
+* `glam-assert` - adds assertions which check the validity of parameters passed to `glam` to help catch runtime errors

 ## Conventions